UniversalBasicArchive/UniversalBasicArchive/README.md

-the goal of this repository is to archive basicbillmains discord profile,please note that this is incomplete.
+the goal of this repository is to archive basicbillmains discord profile, please note that this is incomplete.

 # Latest Archive:
 ## Basic Playing Geometry Dash